Trajectory probability hypothesis density filter: Gaussian mixture TPHD filter

 \subsection{$L$-scan GMTPHD}

 In this section, we propose a computationally efficient implementation of the GMTPHD filter: the $L$-scan GMTPHD filter.

-As the Gaussian mixture PHD filter, the Gaussian mixture TPHD filter has an increasing number of components as time progresses so we need to bound the number of components in practice.
+The GMTPHD filter has an increasing number of components as time progresses so we need to bound the number of components in practice.
 The simplest technique is to prune the components whose weight is below a threshold $\Gamma_{p}$ and set a maximum number $J_{max}$ of components \cite{Vo06}.
 In addition, if two components have a very similar current state, based on a Mahalanobis distance criterion, future measurements will affect both component weights and future states in a similar way.
 Therefore, we can remove components that are close to another component with higher weight.
 We account for this decrease in the number of components by increasing the weight of the component that has not been removed by the weights of the removed components.
 We refer to as this technique as absorption.
-The steps of the pruning and absorption algorithms for the GMTPHD are given in Algorithm \ref{alg:Pruning-and-absorption}.
+The steps of the pruning and absorption algorithms for the GMTPHD are given in Algorithm \ref{alg:Pruning-and-absorption}, where we use the notation $\Phi_{j}^{k}=\left(w_{j}^{k},t_{j}^{k},m_{j}^{k},P_{j}^{k}\right)$ .

 In addition, as time progresses, the lengths of the trajectories increase so, eventually, the direct implementation of the GMTPHD is not computationally feasible.
 Fortunately, in practice, measurements at the current time step only have a significant impact on the trajectory state estimates for recent time steps.
 Based on this insight combined with the ADF framework and KLD minimisation, we propose a computationally efficient, single trajectory $L$-scan filter in Appendix \ref{sec:Append_efficient_implementation}.
-The PDF that this filter propagates is composed by the joint PDF of the states of the last $L$ time steps and independent PDFs for the previous states.
+The density that this filter propagates is composed by the joint density of the states of the last $L$ time steps and independent densities for the previous states.
 We apply this filter to each mixture component of the GMTPHD posterior and the resulting algorithm is referred to as $L$-scan GMTPHD.

-The $L$-scan GMTPHD can be implemented as the GMTPHD with a minor modification in the prediction step, where we discard the correlations of states that happened $L$ time steps before the current time step.
-Given a predicted PHD $D_{\omega^{k}}\left(\cdot\right)$, see Algorithm \ref{alg:Prediction_GMTPHD}, its $L$-scan version is
+The $L$-scan GMTPHD is implemented as the GMTPHD with a minor modification in the prediction step, where we discard the correlations of states that happened at least $L$ time steps before the current time step.
+Given a predicted PHD $D_{\omega^{k}}\left(\cdot\right)$, see Proposition \ref{prop:GMTPHD_prediction}, its $L$-scan version is